nelhage/blog.nelhage.com/content/draft/kubernetes.markdown

 For livegrep.com, I wanted automatic certificate management using [letsencrypt][letsencrypt]-provisioned certificates, so I adopted the [kube-cert-manager][kcm] project, based on
 [Kelsey Hightower's original project][kcm-kelsey].

-Enabling it was fairly easy; I grabbed [two](https://github.com/PalmStoneGames/kube-cert-manager/blob/master/k8s/certificate-type.yaml) [files](https://github.com/PalmStoneGames/kube-cert-manager/blob/master/k8s/deployment.yaml) from their repository, edited one slightly per the comments, and ran `kubectl create -f` on each after creating a new service account and volume in my GCP account.
+Enabling it was fairly easy, although it involved a few manual steps;
+I created a GCP volume and service account, added the service account to a kubernetes secret, and then grabbed [two](https://github.com/PalmStoneGames/kube-cert-manager/blob/master/k8s/certificate-type.yaml) [files](https://github.com/PalmStoneGames/kube-cert-manager/blob/master/k8s/deployment.yaml) from their repository, edited one slightly, and ran `kubectl create -f` to create the configuration in my kubernetes cluster.

-Once I'd done so, I created a [certificate object][cert] describing the certificate I wanted, waited a few seconds for the certificate manager to notice it and negotiate with the letsencrypt ACME server, and then, like magic, I had a valid TLS certificate available as a Kubernetes secret:
+Once I'd done so, things got almost magically simple.
+I created a [certificate object][cert] describing the certificate I wanted, waited a few seconds for the certificate manager to notice it and negotiate with the letsencrypt ACME server, and then I had a valid TLS certificate available as a Kubernetes secret:

     $ kubectl describe secret beta.livegrep.com
     Name:           beta.livegrep.com